 If you would like to try an exercise in ladder logic, AutomationDirect has created a beginner’s programming exercise.
 This exercise was actually created for the Boy Scouts of America to help teach ladder logic to future PLC programmers.
 It uses the simulator included with the Do-more Designer programming software for our Do-more PLC series.

 The software is free and you do not need any hardware, so try it.
 Download the software here and watch the video below.

 Learn More about Ladder Logic

-There is a lot more to learn about Ladder Logic; we’ve only begun to scratch the surface.
+There is a lot more to learn; we’ve only begun to scratch the surface.
 See how we can help you Learn More about PLCs and get PLC Training!